Gravebot/Gravebot/CONTRIBUTE.md

 - All functions are `camelCased`
 - Everything must pass lint, run `npm run lint`.
 - Tests are required for all functions
 - Avoid adding new modules if there is already one that does something similar.
-For example, don't add `lodash` as were already using `ramda`, or don't add `Q` as were already using `bluebird`.
+For example, don't add `lodash` as we're already using `ramda`, or don't add `Q` as we're already using `bluebird`.
 - Avoid adding images to the repo if possible, but instead upload them to [imgur](https://imgur.com/) to improve performance.

 ## Instructions